rocky-linux/documentation/docs/gemstones/containers/docker.md

 # Introduction

-The Docker Engine can be used running native Docker style container workloads on Rocky Linux servers.
-This is sometimes preferred to running the full Docker Desktop environment.
+The Docker Engine can run native Docker-style container workloads on Rocky Linux servers.
+This is sometimes preferred when running the full Docker Desktop environment.

 ## Add the Docker repository